-If the engine speed is less than 2000 rpm and at the same time the oil pressure is less than 0.3 bar, the control lamp on the control panel starts flashing.
-At engine speeds below 2000 rpm, the oil pressure must be at least 1.8 bar (for diesel engine 1 A bar; turbodiesel engine - 0.9 bar).
-Otherwise, the control lamp will flash and an audible signal will sound.
+If the engine speed is less than 2000 rpm and at the same time the oil pressure is less than 0.3 bar, the control lamp on the control panel starts to flash.
+At engine speeds less than 2000 rpm, the oil pressure must be at least 1.8 bar (for a diesel engine 1 A bar; turbodiesel engine - 0.9 bar).
+Otherwise, the control lamp starts flashing and an audible signal appears.

-If the warning lamp flashes while driving and an audible signal sounds, the reasons for this may be:
+If the indicator light flashes and a sound signal sounds while driving, the reasons for this may be:

 - Oil level too low.

-- Malfunction in an electric chain of the gauge and a control lamp.
+- Malfunction in the electrical circuit of the sensor and indicator lamp.

 - Oil pump malfunction.